GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/stop`

     - Description: Allows to stop an "IN_PROGRESS" ticket.
 Upon successful completion of the request, the ticket status will be "OPEN"
-    - Request body: changedBy and description.
+    - Request body: changedBy and an optional description.

       ```
       {